danainschool/moss-taps/README.md

       |- files.java, files.py, files.zip, directories, etc.
    |- ...
 ```
+### Multi-platform JAR files
+* To run MOSS-TAPS on any platform, download the zip file `MossTaps.zip` which contains MossTaps.jar, a directory of libraries MossTaps_lib, and an empty directory `data`.
+* Load the previously prepared `Original` and `Current` project directories under the `data` directory.
+If there are starter code files that should be excluded, these may be loaded in a directory under `data` named `Base`.
+* from a terminal window, navigate to the directory containing `MossTaps.jar`, the `MossTaps_lib` directory, and the `data` directory.
+*  Execute  the jar with the command `java -jar MossTaps.jar`
+*  If this is the first time MossTaps has been run, the program will ask for the 9-digit userID.
+*  The program will run, giving some updates as to when files are uploaded and when results have been received from MOSS.
+Final results will be placed CSV files tagged by date.

 ## Documentation
+In addition to this README, the mtconfig-sample.txt file provides details on the default configuration values and how they may be overwritten.
 ## Attribution
 ## License
 MOSS-TAPS is under the MIT License.
 Please see corresponding [license file] (https://github.com/danainschool/moss-taps/blob/master/LICENSE).